 A bitter smile drew itself on Zephyr's lips.
-"Did you know there is a room in which there are files on every single family in every district up to the fifty-first Games?
-Hundreds of people used to put those together, finding every little detail about the tributes' lives, every single seed of rebellion…."
+"Did you know there is a room in which there are files on every single family in the Capitol and each of the twelve districts?
+Thousands of people used to put those together, and hundreds still do, searching every single seed of rebellion…."
 Zephyr chuckled at the other man's carefully blank face."I know my days are numbered; a tired president is a doomed president.
 Flores, Snow, Draconis... they are already sharpening their knives.
 I have tried to loosen the choke-holds crippling our country, but it seems any change would cause Panem to implode..."

 "Mr. President, you did bring some change," Livius pointed out cautiously.
 His hands were clammy on his wine glass.
-He was Head Gamemaker, not counselor, why was he being told this?
+He was Head Gamemaker, not counselor.
+Such knowledge was not his to have.

 Livius bowed his head, repressing a shiver at the man's implications.
 Was Zephyr asking him to spur a rebellion?
-Livius and his team were simply the architect of the arenas; Caesar Flickerman and Claudius Templesmith were the storytellers.
+Livius and his team were simply the architects of the arenas.
+Caesar Flickerman and Claudius Templesmith were the storytellers.
 It was they who edited the camera footage to be fed the Capitol and the Districts, who decided how each tribute would be remembered.

-Livius had to retire quickly, he had become much too old for such intrigues.
-He would obey, as always.
+Livius had become much too old for such intrigues, but he would obey, as always.